riot/riot/doc/guide/index.md

 You can install the `riot` command line tool with `npm install -g riot`.

 Compiled files can be normal JavaScript files with custom tags mixed together.
-There can be multiple custom tags on the same file.
+There can be multiple custom tags in the same file.

 Both HTML and JS comments are stripped from the resulting file and newlines are preserved inside `textarea` and `pre` tags.
 Compilation is a very lightweight process for the CPU.